What does an Apple Watch do – Apple Watch features (2025)

 One of the biggest selling points of the Apple Wrist Watch is its customization ability.
 To change the Apple Watch face simply force touch on the watch face.
 This will take you to a menu where you can swipe left and right to choose between a variety of watch faces, some traditional, and some unique.
 Once you’ve found a watch face that you’re happy with, simply tap it to select it.

 While Apple isn’t allowing developers to create faces for the Apple Watch, it is possible to personalize your watch face with some creative designs.
-There’s a ‘Tumblr’ site called ‘AppleFaces’ that features a number of designs that can be downloaded and are the correct dimensions to be used as a Watch face.
-You need to download them on your iPhone in order to have them appear on your Watch.
+There’s a ‘Tumblr’ site called ‘AppleFaces’ that features several designs that can be downloaded and are the correct dimensions to be used as a Watch face.
+You need to download them on your iPhone to have them appear on your Watch.

 How to Charge the Device